hacktuarial/hacktuarial.github.io/resume.md

 ## Programming Skills
 * Advanced R and Python
 * Intermediate SQL
-* Proficient with git, docker, and bash
+* Proficient with git, docker, Vim, and bash
 * Basic Spark and Hive
 * Can write unit tests
 * Some experience with ML packages Caffe, Vowpal Wabbit